hashicorp/terraform/website/source/docs/providers/google/index.html.markdown

 2. Under the "APIs & Auth" section, click "Credentials."

-3. Click the "Download JSON" button under the "Compute Engine and App Engine" account in the OAuth section.
-The file should start with "client\_secrets".
+3. Create a new OAuth client ID and select "Installed application" as the type of account.
+Once created, click the "Download JSON" button underneath the account.
+The file should start with "client\_secret".
 This is your _client secrets file_.

-4. Create a new OAuth client ID and select "Service Account" as the type of account.
+4. Create a new OAuth client ID and select "Service account" as the type of account.
 Once created, a JSON file should be downloaded.
 This is your _account file_.